Kerbas-ad-astra/HGR-Community-Fixes/README.md

 * The 1.25m inline parachute is not surface-attachable, and now does not claim to be in the editor.
 The 0.625m inline parachute now opens at the same altitudes and pressures as the Mk16.
 * A RemoteTech patch for the solar panel.
 (I don't use RT, so no comment on this one.)
 	* There's also a patch to remove the obsolete "powerCurve" from the solar panel.
 It's probably harmless, but why risk it?
-* Engine patches for the SoyJuice descent modules.
-They now have Isp curves like Sepratrons, and their TWRs match.
+* Engine patches for the SoyJuice descent modules and service module.
+The descent modules now have Isp curves like Sepratrons, and their TWRs match.
 If you have the latest version of Landertron (0.11), the engines can be set to automatically fire just before landing, just like the Soyuz.
+If BahamutoD's Animated Engines is installed, the Edamame service module's engine cover will automatically respond to the activation and deactivation of the engine.
 * Tags for the stock searching system and constraints for part tests.
 * Tech tree adjustments, both for stock and Community Tech Tree.
 * WindowShine reflections for the solar panels (sadly, getting shiny windows requires modifications to the textures themselves, which is not happening until Orion comes back).